geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 OK.

 ##### **Chenyu** [[00:29:22](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1762)]
 You want to share something you're working on?
 The AMD machine.
 It didn't work last week.
 So I didn't expect to be able to come.
 GPU, I was done.
 I cannot really hear you.
 Can you hear me now?
 Yes, go on.
 Last week, the AMD machine was done.
-It's .
+It's.
 My GPU was done.
-So I didn't .
+So I didn't.
 My machine is done.
 The MI300 and the MI350 were done.
 They're all down?
 The GPU down.

 ##### **Chenyu** [[00:30:29](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1829)]
 Now it works.